 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Avinor reported total carbon emissions of approximately 2,460,784,000 kg CO2e, comprising 5,686,000 kg CO2e from Scope 1, 6,887,000 kg CO2e from Scope 2, and about 2,460,784,000 kg CO2e from Scope 3 emissions.
-This reflects a significant reliance on Scope 3 emissions, which include indirect emissions from the use of sold products, business travel, and employee commuting.
+In 2024, Avinor AS reported total carbon emissions of approximately 613,546,000 kg CO2e.
+This figure includes 5,693,000 kg CO2e from Scope 1 emissions, 136,485,000 kg CO2e from Scope 2 emissions (market-based), and a significant 471,368,000 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions breakdown reveals major contributions from the use of sold products (433,321,000 kg CO2e) and employee commuting (4,502,000 kg CO2e).
 Avinor has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by 2050.
 The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 42% by 2030, using 2022 as the baseline year.
-Additionally, Avinor plans for 71% of its customers, based on emissions from the use of sold products, to have science-based targets by 2028.
-Long-term, the company aims to achieve a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2050, also from the 2022 baseline.
-These commitments align with industry standards for climate action, demonstrating Avinor's proactive approach to addressing its carbon footprint and contributing to global climate goals.
+Additionally, Avinor aims for 71% of its customers, based on emissions from the use of sold products, to have science-based targets by 2028.
+Long-term, the company commits to a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2050, also relative to the 2022 baseline.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Avinor's commitment to sustainable practices within the air transportation sector.
+The company’s emissions data and reduction targets are not cascaded from any parent organization, indicating that these figures and commitments are independently reported by Avinor AS.

 Access structured emissions data, company-specific emission factors, and source documents